History of personal computers: IBM PC clones

 In 1984, IBM introduced the IBM Personal Computer/AT (more often called the PC/AT or AT) built around the Intel 80286 microprocessor.
 This chip was much faster, and could address up to 16MB of RAM but only in a mode that largely broke compatibility with the earlier 8086 and 8088.
 In particular, the MS-DOS operating system was not able to take advantage of this capability.
 The bus in the PC/AT was given the name Industry Standard Architecture (ISA).
-Peripheral Component Interconnect (PCI) was released in 1992, and was supposed to replace ISA.